Encrypting form data

 keyname_PRIVATEDONOTSHARE.pem is the private key used to decrypt data.
 This private key you want to guard very closely.
 In fact, you may want to generate the key pair on a "cold room" computer that is extraordinarily secure (e.g., disconnected from the Internet) and never have other copies of the private key in less secure locations.
 (To generate a key pair on a cold-room computer, run SurveyCTO Desktop and select Create encryption key pair... from the Offline form tools menu.)

 Another approach to safeguarding your private key is to store it in a password manager instead of as a file on your computer.
-To do this, open your keyname_PRIVATEDONOTSHARE.pem file using a text editor, and copy the entire contents of that file into a password manager.
+To do this, follow the steps above to launch the key generator from your server console, but instead of downloading the private and public key files, select the options to copy the keys to your clipboard.
+Then you can simply paste the keys into your password manager, one at a time.
+If you already have existing key files and want to store them as text instead, open your keyname_PRIVATEDONOTSHARE.pem file using a text editor, and copy the entire contents of that file into a password manager.
 Your key should start with -----BEGIN RSA PRIVATE KEY----- and end with -----END RSA PRIVATE KEY-----.
 Once you've saved this private key securely in your password manager, you can delete the keyname_PRIVATEDONOTSHARE.pem file.
-If you store your key in this way, you will need to use SurveyCTO Desktop to export the data.

 Once you have a key pair, you are ready to configure your forms for encryption.
-To start a new encrypted form, just click + and then Start new form in the SurveyCTO server's Design tab, enable the Advanced options, and mark the checkbox to indicate that you want the form to be encrypted; in the next step, upload your public key file when prompted (not the private key: that you never upload to anybody).
+To start a new encrypted form, just click + and then Start new form in the SurveyCTO server's Design tab, enable the Advanced options, and mark the checkbox to indicate that you want the form to be encrypted; in the next step, upload or paste your public key when prompted (not the private key, which should be kept private and never shared with anyone).
 Your new form will then include, on its settings worksheet, a copy of your public key.
 That will then be used to encrypt all finalized forms.

 You will design and deploy these encrypted forms just as you do non-encrypted forms, and surveyors will fill them out and submit them in the usual way.
 The only real difference will come in when you are ready to publish, download, or analyze your data.